Fast DNG decoding on CPU

 Lossless JPEG decoding

 - Performance of Lossless JPEG decoder is mostly limited by Huffman decoding.
 Actually, we need to read bitstream (bit after bit), to recover Huffman codes and data bits.
 Huffman decompression is essentially serial algorithm, so one can't implement it on GPU, that's why everything is done on CPU.

 - Right after decoding we need to restore original pixel values according to prediction formula, and to restore image width and height.

-- After decoding of all tiles, we compose original RAW image.
+- After decoding of all tiles, we compose original uncompressed RAW image.

-Many existing libraries for lossless jpeg decoding (dcraw, libraw, libjpeg, Adobe DNG SDK decoder, etc.) are not optimized for speed, which leads to slow RAW decoding.
-This is not actually a problem for a single image processing, but it could be not fast enough for workflow with high resolution images (up to 50-100 MPix and more), for batch processing or for Raw Video Player with smooth output in realtime.
+Many existing libraries for lossless jpeg decoding (dcraw, libraw, libjpeg, Adobe DNG SDK, etc.) are not optimized for speed, which leads to slow RAW decoding.
+This is not actually a problem for processing of just one image, but it could be not fast enough for workflow with high resolution images (up to 50-100 MPix and more), for batch processing or for Raw Video Player with smooth output in realtime.